GeoscienceAustralia/PyRate/rhe_compute.md

 ## Support for `pygrib`, a package used by `PyAPS`

-It seems that `pygrib` does not install properly in `redhat` systems, `rhe-compute1` being one of them.
+`pygrib` does not install properly in `redhat` systems, `rhe-compute1` being one of them.
 The way around is the following:

     cp ~/anaconda2/envs/pyrate/lib/libpng16.so.16 ~/anaconda2/envs/pyrate/lib/libpng16.so.16.bk
     conda install libpng=1.2.50